How to Turn an Old T-Shirt into an Earth Day Tote Bag

 - Iron or Heat Press

-Take the old T-shirt you don’t mind being cut up and and flip it inside out.
-This is the side we’ll be applying our Earth Day flower to!
-Cut the sleeves and neckline off.
+Take an old T-Shirt that you don’t mind cutting up and and flip it inside out.
+This is the side you’ll apply the Earth Day flower to!
+Cut the sleeves and neckline off to form handles.

-Perfect Handles!
-Next I measured my T-shirt from the neckline down 15 inches.
-Tote bags vary in size, but are typically between 15-20 long.
+Next I measured about 15 inches down from the neckline.
+Tote bags vary in size, but are typically between 15-20 inches long.
 Once I had my measurement I cut off the excess material on the bottom.

 Open up your free cut file in whatever software you’ll be using.
 I used Cricut Design Space and the Cricut Explore Air to cut my HTV.
 Don’t forget to mirror the image before you cut!